Only a few hours away from Los Angeles, (depending on traffic), San Diego is an ideal weekend date destination with some amazing attractions!

 San Diego Zoo Safari Park (formerly known as the San Diego Wild Animal Park)

-Just to clarify, I’m NOT talking about the San Diego Zoo here, but a huge, completely separate park which is operated by by same organization that runs the zoo.
+Located north of San Diego in Escondido, the San Diego Zoo Safari Park is a completely separate animal park from the zoo, but is operated by the same organization.
 The San Diego Zoo Safari Park was known as the San Diego Wild Animal park until 2010.

 The main attraction is a 25-minute tram ride through African animal exhibits.
 There are lots of other areas of the park which focus on different regions such as Africa and Asia, or different animals such as gorillas, elephants, and tigers.

 We went during a weekday when it was not crowded, which was great!
 Unlike some reviewers online, we got to see tons of animals up close, including gorillas, elephants, giraffes, lions and many more.
-We spent about four hours there and were really impressed both with the number of animals we got to see, and with the high quality of the gardens and grounds.
+We spent about four hours there and were really impressed both with the number of animals we got to see, and with the high quality of the gardens and grounds, aside from the tram area.
 If you are into animals, I’d highly recommend a trip to the Safari Park!

 There are so many other great attractions in and around San Diego.
 I’ve only scratched the surface of the many great things to do there.
 It’s definitely worth the drive from L.A. or Orange County and it makes me jealous of their great beaches, restaurants, museums, and neighborhoods.

 If you have a favorite destination in San Diego, please tell us about it in the comments! – Brian